-ORDINARY EXAM PERIOD: Dec-Jan (1st SEMESTER) - May (2nd SEMESTER)

-BLOCK 1: WRITTEN EXAMS - 40%
+ORDINARY EXAM PERIOD: Dec-Jan (1st SEMESTER) - May (2nd SEMESTER) BLOCK 1: WRITTEN EXAMS - 40% 400/ Mild term From Heart days at air the mild term are and days at transact a farmed arrange IN DUF

 -10% - Mid-term Exam.
 If a student does not sit the mid-term exam and does not present a formal excuse IN DUE TIME AND IN PROPER FORM, authorized by the PEC or the Director of the Degree, he/she loses this 10%.